beezee/djax/readme.md

 ##Basic usage

-djax is simple enough to set up, with a few markup requirements to let it work smoothly.
+djax is very quick to set up, with a few markup requirements to let it work smoothly.

 First include it in your header after jquery: